mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 };
 ```

 All of the newer features we initially used, such as const and arrow functions, have been replaced with the pre-ES6 conventions.
 Babel has translated our newer-style code into JavaScript that can be run even in environments and browsers that don't support ES6.
-Not only is this useful for client-side JavaScript, it also can be used for AWS Lambda, as at any given time AWS may not support the most up-to-date version of JavaScript.
+Not only is this useful for client-side JavaScript, it also can be used for AWS Lambda, as at any given time AWS Lambda may not support the most up-to-date version of Node.js.

 ## Webpack

 Webpack is a module builder that can be used to bundle a project.
-It will create a build directory, that, in the case of Lambda functions, will bundle every handler function and all its dependencies into a single file.
-This file can then be deployed to Lambda.
-When used alongside Babel, Webpack will also transpile the function and the module it builds will be compatiple with environments that are not compatible with ES6.
+It will bundle every handler function and all its sources into a single file.
+We will configure it to create a build directory containing the bundled version of each handler.
+These built handler files can then be deployed to Lambda.
+When used alongside Babel, Webpack will also transpile the function and the module it builds will be compatible with environments that are not compatible with ES6 and/or TypeScript.

 ## Setting Up Repository and Adding Dependencies